 Are you interested in studying Medicine?
-At our free seminar, you can receive top tips from qualified doctors on how to stand out in your medical school application.
+At our free seminar in London, sponsored by the University of Buckingham Medical School, you can receive top tips on how to stand out in the medical school application process.

 Our free seminars are designed for all students interested in studying Medicine, and those interested in finding out more about what admissions tutors look for in applicants – so if this sounds like you, these seminars are perfect!